HoganBerens/outings/README.md

 # Next Steps

-- Permit users to monetize events that they host
+- Permit users to monetize events that they host (through planning, charity, etc.)
 - Give users the option to bookmark events
 - Detail a friends function where users can follow and interact with other users
 - Optimize app design for mobile users